florianbuerger/florianbuerger.github.io/hire.md

 ---
-permalink: /hire/
 title: Hire me
 layout: default
 ---

-# Hire me

-You have an idea for an awesome app?
-You have an existing app that has some issues or could be improved?
-Or maybe you have an app thank is going very well and you are not sure why?
+*You have an idea for an awesome app?*

+*You have an existing app that has some issues or could be improved?*

+*Or maybe you have an app that is doing very well and you are not sure why?*

-If any of the above is true, you should [contact me](mailto:project@florianbuerger.com).
+If any of the above is true, you should [contact me](mailto:hi@florianbuerger.com?subject=Project inquiry).
 I will help you to build out that idea, advise you how your app could be improved or help your engineering team with the implementation.

-I am available for iOS and Mac OS X development as well as any kind of software design consulting.
+I am available for iOS and Mac OS X development as well as any kind of software design.

 # Rates